Updated: Jul 11, 2021

-This article dispels the myths that surround abs whilst also divulging the secret behind how to get that super chiselled six pack
+This article dispels the myths that surround abs and also divulges the secret behind how to get that super chiselled six pack.

 Have you been chasing the dream of that washboard belly but for one reason or another found it to remain irritatingly elusive?

 So then you’ve probably faithfully followed that infallible 5 minute ab blast brought to you by the good people at Men’s ‘Health’, or you’ve adopted that animal protein-laden diet that’s touted as being the next best thing for unveiling the six pack.